 (To stoke weight loss, try experimenting with chia seeds!)

 Bananas contain vitamins A and C, and “both are antioxidants and are eye and skin-healthy nutrients,” says Smith.
-“They also have beta carotene, an antioxidant that can help to protect cells and repair damage at the cellular level, and bananas also contain other nutrients like vitamin E and lutein-—both which are eye healthy.
+“They also have beta carotene, an antioxidant that can help to protect cells and repair damage at the cellular level.
+Bananas also contain other nutrients like vitamin E and lutein—both which are eye-healthy.
 Lutein is a nutrient that may help to reduce risk for macular degeneration.”
 Pair a banana with any of these 50 Snacks with 50 Calories or Less!

 Rich in pectin, bananas are an all-natural detox.
-The gelatin-like fiber that sticks to toxic compounds in the blood and flushes them out of the body through the urine.
-In fact, citrus pectin increased mercury excretion in the urine by 150 percent within 24 hours of supplementation, according to one study.
+This gelatin-like fiber sticks to toxic compounds in the blood and flushes them out of the body through the urine.
+In fact, citrus pectin has been proven to increase mercury excretion in urine by 150 percent within 24 hours of supplementation.
 As a rapid weight loss bonus, research shows pectin can limit the amount of fat your cells can absorb!